solidpayorg/gitmark/README.md

 ## Prerequisites

-Because gitmark was designed to anchor reputation trees, the reputation of the underlying block chain must be unimpaired.
-Gitmark only supports block chains that are provably fair.
-Bitcoin is regarded as the most secure and fairest of all block chains, and should be used for high value projects where cost is not an issue
+Because Gitmark was designed to anchor reputation trees, the reputation of the underlying blockchain must be unimpaired.
+Gitmark only supports blockchains that are provably fair.
+Bitcoin is regarded as the most secure and fairest of all blockchains, and should be used for high value projects where cost is not an issue.

-Gitmark does not support projects that are premines, instamines, ICOs, have developer taxes or provably unfair consensus, such as proof of stake
+Gitmark does not support projects that are premines, instamines, ICOs, have developer taxes or provably unfair consensus, such as proof of stake.

-In solving the reputation use case, we aim to innovate in the space, contribute back code, and operate as a testing ground
+In solving the reputation use case, we aim to innovate in the space, contribute back code, and operate as a testing ground.

-Bearing in mind that this is experimental software, the [bitmark](https://bitmark.rocks/) block chain, is the first chain on which gitmark is tested and implemented.
-As it inexpensive, easily obtained, and was designed for the grounding of reputation trees (gitmark is a play on the word bitmark).
-This also provides a testing ground for developers to get started.
-The Liquid network is also a possible target, and Litecoin appears to be another good possibility, as well as the various testnets

 The first prerequisite is to obtain an unspent transaction on a supporting block chain.
-This can be in any coin, but to get started we suggest, getting hold of one Bitmark, which can be obtained inexpensively for example in the [chat room](https://projectbitmark.slack.com/) as it is designed to be spread between helpful actors, to foster innovation

 ## Getting started